nerdschoolbergen/react/exercise-2/README.md

 Each component will be in separate files with a `.jsx` extension.
 I.e. the `AddTodo`-component will be in a file called exactly `AppTodo.jsx`.

 Phew!
 That was too much text in one go!
-If you made it through without detouring to a newspaper, Reddit, or Facebook, have a cookie (if you brought any)!
+If you made it through without detouring to the internet, have a cookie (if you brought any)!

 ![](../images/cats/cat3.gif)